NativeScript/docs-v7/getting-started.md

 - You return a new `Promise`, which allows the caller of this function to execute code after the asynchronous login either completes successfully or fails.
 You'll see how this works when you add code that calls `login()` momentarily.

-> **Tip**: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are a part of ECMAScript 6 (the scripting language of which JavaScript is an implementation).
+> **TIP**: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are a part of ECMAScript 6 (the scripting language of which JavaScript is an implementation).
 Because Promises have been implemented in the two JavaScript engines NativeScript uses—V8 for Android and JavaScriptCore for iOS—Promises are available for use in NativeScript apps.

 - Next, you use the http module's [`request()` method](http://docs.nativescript.org/ApiReference/http/HttpRequestOptions.html) to POST data to the `apiUrl` from config that we looked at earlier.
 The username, password and grant_type are sent to this endpoint as a JSON string.
 (Telerik Backend Services [requires a grant_type parameter](http://docs.telerik.com/platform/backend-services/development/rest-api/users/authenticate-user) for logins.)

-- Finally, the endpoint's response is handled. `httpModule.request()` returns a `Promise`, which this code uses to either resolve or reject its own `Promise`.
+- Finally, the endpoint's response is handled. `httpModule.request()` returns a `Promise`, which this code uses to resolve or reject its own `Promise`.
 When the request is successful (the `then()` handler), the code saves a reference to the user's authentication token to be used on subsequent requests.

 With this code in place let's return to `login.js` to use this new function.